gibgutzi/idea-studio/README.md

 Then initialize task-master and run following commands:

+Generate tasks from a PRD document:
 ```
 tm parse-prd
 ```

-Generate tasks from a PRD document
+Create individual task files from tasks.json:
 ```
 tm generate
 ```

+Analyze tasks and generate expansion recommendations:
 ```
 tm analyze-complexity
 ```

+Display the complexity analysis report:
 ```
 tm complexity-report
 ```

+Expand all pending tasks with subtasks:
 ```
 tm expand --all
 ```